jmbish04/jules-apps-script-sdk/README.md

 # JulesApp SDK for Google Apps Script

-A powerful, idiomatic client library for accessing the Jules API directly from Google Apps Script.
-Automate your software development workflows, manage sessions, and integrate Jules's intelligence into Google Docs, Sheets, Slack bots, and more.
+Automate tasks to Jules directly from Google Apps Script.
+Automate your software development workflows, manage sessions, and integrate Jules's intelligence into Google Docs, Sheets, and more.

-**Key Features:**
-*   **Zero-Config Auth:** Handles API keys securely via Script Properties.
-*   **Native Polling:** Native `waitFor` and `monitor` methods allow for synchronous event handling within the Apps Script execution model.
-*   **Type-Safe:** Distributed as a standard GAS library with comprehensive JSDoc.

 ## Core Usage